codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 4. After restart, open the "Play Store" app on your emulator and **sign in** with a google account.

 5. **Android 5.0.0 only:** If you are using Android 5.0.0, you will be prompted to update to the latest version of Google+ app.
-In addition, make sure to upgrade to at least Genymotion 2.4.0 (there appear to be issues with Genymotion 2.3.1).
+In addition, make sure to upgrade to at least Genymotion 2.4.0 (there appears to be issues with Genymotion 2.3.1).

 6. Make sure to update to the latest version of Google Play Services.